pkurremula/cloud-recipes/terraform/aws/security-group/icmp/README.md

 Sometimes you need to have this security group to allow incoming ICMP (ping) for testing.
 This example shows the settings.

+This recipe produces the following resources and functions:

+* A ICMP security group.

 **NOTE: This creates a resource in AWS after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

 ## Setup